Hello there, yarn lovers! Are there any expecting parents or future favorite aunties among us? Brilliant, let’s talk about The Sweetest Baby Loveys!

 Bunny Granny Square Loveys – Crochet Inspirations

 Let’s face it, the good old classic granny square is practically the base of our existence in the world of yarn crafts.
-Wouldn’t you agree?
-Without a doubt!
-Well, did you know that our favorite granny looks fabulous in crochet loveys as well?
+It looks fabulous in crochet loveys.
 Just look at this wonder Handmade by Emu designed!

-The photo is available on Handmade by Emu here.
-Check out the author’s Instagram here!
+The photo is available on Handmade by Emu and on the author’s Instagram here!

-Do you already feel like you have mastered the classic bunny lovey?
-Surely!
-Well, wow about making it look even more beautiful by adding a special accessory?
+Well, what about making it look even more beautiful by adding a special accessory?
 A colorful flower crown makes everything so much more spectacular.
 We are in love with this granny-based project in delightful pastel colors.
 Noodles Crochet did an amazing job!

 The photo is available on @noodles_crochet Instagram here.